snowneji/ML_Algorithms_from_scratch/README.md

-# Daily Learning
+# Some ML Algorithm Buidling from Scratch

-Implementing some stuff for later references
+Implementing some stuff for learning purpose